-Interestingly enough, the solitary word “love” is somehow supposed to encompass all of these emotions and feelings.
-Perhaps society has taught us to distinguish the various types and degrees of love based on connotations, nuances, or experiences.
-In contrast, philosophers in ancient Greece made the concept more concrete by breaking it down into various categories.
-They came up with seven types of love as detailed below:
+It is intriguing to note that the single word “love” is expected to encompass such a broad range of emotions and sentiments.
+Society, perhaps, has influenced us to discern the different types and intensities of love based on connotations, nuances, or personal experiences.
+In contrast, ancient Greek philosophers sought to elucidate this concept by categorizing it into seven distinct types, as outlined below:

 Eros: Love of the Body